nightconcept/boba-site/project/boba-learn.md

 boba test --doc
 ```

-This will execute the code inside every `@example` block across your project and report any failures, guaranteeing your examples never lie.
+This will execute the code inside every `@example` block across your project and report any failures.
+This powerful feature ensures that your documentation never becomes outdated or incorrect, guaranteeing that your examples always work as advertised.

 #### Other Assertions